-We will ensure the pupil and the member of staff have immediate access to first aid for any signs of injury.
-This must be recorded.
-We will give the pupil time to become calm while staff continue to supervise him/her.
-When the pupil regains complete composure, staff will talk about the incident with the pupil and try to ascertain the reason for its occurrence, mindful of the pupil's age.
-The pupil will be given an opportunity to explain things from his/her point of view.

-All members of staff involved will be allowed a period to debrief and recover from the incident.
+The school will give the pupil time to become calm while staff continue to supervise him/her.
+When the pupil regains composure, staff will talk about the incident with the pupil and try to ascertain the reason for its occurrence, mindful of the pupil's age.
+The pupil will be given an opportunity to explain things from their perspective.
+All staff involved will be allowed a period to debrief and recover from the incident.
 This may involve access to external support.
 A senior member of our staff will provide support to the member of staff involved.

 The Headteacher will be informed at the earliest possible opportunity of any incidents where physical intervention or restraint has been used.
-The Head Teacher or Senior Teacher will initiate the recording process and we will review each incident to ensure any necessary lessons are learned.
-We will inform parents/carers of any non-routine/emergency interventions incident involving physical intervention as soon as possible after the incident and whenever practicable on the day of the incident before the child arrives home.
+The school will inform parents/carers of any incidents resulting in the use of physical intervention as soon as possible and whenever practicable on the day of the incident before the child arrives home.

 Where a 'significant' injury has occurred, the school will complete an online incident reporting form on OSHENS.